These palsies can occur when pressure is put on the nerve or the nerve does not get enough blood.

 Herniation occurs when the brain is forced downward through a small natural opening in the sheets of tissue that separate the brain into compartments.
 Herniation may result from bleeding (sometimes caused by a head injury Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
 Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more ), a tumor, or another mass in the brain.

-Other disorders that affect blood vessels, such as a bulge in an artery (aneurysm Aneurysms of Arteries in the Arms, Legs, and Heart An aneurysm is a bulge (dilation) in the wall of an artery.
+Other disorders that affect blood vessels, such as a stroke Ischemic Stroke An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
+Ischemic stroke... read more , a transient ischemic attack Transient Ischemic Attacks (TIAs) A transient ischemic attack (TIA) is a disturbance in brain function that typically lasts less than 1 hour and results from a temporary blockage of the brain’s blood supply.
+The cause and symptoms... read more , vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
+Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
+People may have... read more (inflammation of blood vessels), or a bulge in an artery (aneurysm Aneurysms of Arteries in the Arms, Legs, and Heart An aneurysm is a bulge (dilation) in the wall of an artery.
 (See also Aortic Branch Aneurysms and Brain Aneurysms.)
 Aneurysms may occur in any artery.
 Aneurysms are most common in the aorta... read more ) that carries blood to the brain

 Symptoms of Third Cranial Nerve Palsy

-The disorder causing the palsy may worsen, resulting in a serious, life-threatening condition.
+Some serious disorders causing the palsy may worsen, resulting in a serious, life-threatening condition.
 For example, a severe headache may occur suddenly, or a person may become increasingly drowsy or less responsive.
-In such cases, the cause may be a ruptured aneurysm, which then bleeds.
+In such cases, the cause may be a ruptured aneurysm, which then bleeds, or herniation of the brain Herniation: The Brain Under Pressure .
 People may go into a coma.
 In such people, dilation of both pupils and lack of response to light by both pupils indicates deep coma and possibly brain death Brain Death Brain death is the permanent loss of brain activity.
 As a result, people cannot breathe or maintain other vital functions on their own, and they permanently lose all awareness and capacity for... read more .

 Diagnosis of Third Cranial Nerve Palsy